mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 Value of design as a process, to see surrounding world as a designed experience, Latour.

-Also noticeable is the variety of ways in which playtesting happens and how younger and older participants looked to give and take from the experience.

-Older participants often used this as a way of being supportive to both parents and young people.
-This happened in the following ways:
-- praising graphical content
-- making links with home interests of participants and building rapport - ( e.g. do you like dogs? )

 ## GDPs and the Personal Plane